Dan Schneider (businessman): Management style

 Prior to his sabbatical, Schneider described himself as "your stereotypical lunatic CEO" – hotheaded, demanding, and impatient.
 However, his personality has since mellowed, and Schneider has said that he tries to maintain an optimistic attitude and promote positive thinking in the workplace.
 When an employee makes a significant mistake, Schneider has a policy of making them buy ice cream for the rest of the office.
-By celebrating the occasion, enough attention is drawn to the offending employee to ensure a lesson is learned, but the end result is positive.
+By celebrating the occasion, enough attention is drawn to the offending employee to ensure a lesson is learned, but the result is positive.
 Another rule is that no employee should tell him bad news after 3:00 PM, to reduce end-of-day stress.

 Schneider often seeks employee feedback on process improvement and other new ideas, and encourages employees to write him from an anonymous e-mail address if they wish to bring sensitive matters to his attention but would rather not do so personally.

 As the head of a cost reduction consulting firm, Schneider is frugal and creative about saving his own company money, and sometimes buys used office furniture for discounted prices from other companies that are going out of business or downsizing.